Mirror Earth: Simulating Our Future

 Register for FiReSide

 It’s hard to replace in-person connections, but we come pretty close.
 As part of this evening, you’ll have a chance to ask both of our centerpiece speakers your own questions.
-We’ll also hold two smaller virtual breakout networking sessions so you can connect with FiReSide speakers and your fellow attendees.
+We’ll also hold two smaller virtual networking sessions for all speakers and attendees so you can connect with everyone in your room.

 Spread the love.
 To show our appreciation for your continued support of Strategic News Service, your ticket to FiReSide includes a six-month gift subscription for a friend or colleague to the Strategic News Service Global Report (a $300 value), the most accurate source for what to expect in the next 3-5 years in technology and the global economy.
 You’ll receive a link to sign up your friend once you’ve registered.
 Please note: Gift subscriptions can only be redeemed by those who are not past or current SNS members.